petudeveloper/-hello-react-front-end/README.md

 # Hello Rails React

 > This is a react and redux web app that displays a random greeting from an API.
 The database stores greetings and the back end API returns a random greeting for each request.
-Here you can find the back-end API project.

 ## Back End